bsbrl/Motorized-Commutator/README.md

 # Computer vision guided open-source active commutator for neural imaging in freely behaving animals

+# PCB Fabrication

+The [Rx PCB Production](./Rx-PCB/production/) and [Tx PCB Production](./Tx-PCB/production/) folders contain the files needed to fabricate the PCBs.
+The same folders also contain the BOM information for the PCBs.

 # CAD Files

 The [CAD](./CAD) folder contains the SolidWorks assembly files for the motorized commutator and the translating commutator.